 LGBT Children’s Books: Relationships

 Worm Loves Worm, by J.J.
 Austrian, illustrated by Mike Curato: What happens when two worms fall in love and want to get married?
 Which worm will wear the dress and which will wear the tuxedo?
-On second thought, if worm loves worm -- why should anything else matter?
-This fabulous story is without a doubt Happily Ever Elephants' favorite book about love.
-For our full review of Worm Loves Worm, click here!
+On second thought, if worm loves worm — why should anything else matter?
+This fabulous story is without a doubt Happily Ever Elephants’ favorite book about love.
+Support independent bookstores and get the book on Bookshop.org right here!